Hang Lung Advances Real Estate Decarbonization With First Mainland Project Using Nearly 100% Low Carbon Emissions Steel In Its Building Structure

 Breakdown of steel emissions reductions by type of steel (above ground)

-** The baseline emissions factors for steel are derived from Baosteel's 2023 field data and have been verified by TV SD.
+** The baseline emissions factors for steel are derived from Baosteel's 2023 field data and have been verified by TÜV SÜD.

 Hashtag: #HangLung